How to execute annual financial planning and forecasting in today’s environment has been saved

 Strategies for companies, CFOs, and planning leaders

-Planning processes face new challenges
+Planning and forecasting processes face new challenges

 The times we are living in are historic and unprecedented.
 Without historical business context to provide guidance, the challenge of predicting future market and consumer behavior is exacerbated.